-On the other hand, those with anxiety often have the fear of going crazy that comes and goes after periods of intense anxiety and stress.
-But that fear is what creates anxiety, and in general the person's fear of losing control with reality tends to go away when the person feels less anxiety.
+On the other hand, those with anxiety often have a fear of going crazy that comes and goes after periods of intense anxiety and stress.
+But that fear is what creates anxiety, and in general, the person's fear of losing control with reality tends to go away when the person feels less anxiety.

 Similarities Between Anxiety and Psychosis

 There are many similarities between anxiety and psychosis.
 One common similarity is the feeling of losing control.
 This is very common for those with anxiety attacks.
 During an anxiety attack, a person may feel wholly emotionless or have trouble concentrating on the world around them.
 They may even have what's known as depersonalization - the feeling of watching yourself from afar, as though you're not in your own body.